schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/weak-associations/weak-associations-readme.md

 6. View the image in `weak-associations.png` to see the weak associations that were loaded from the YAML file

 ## How to Experiment
-- Modify `weak-associations.yaml` and return the command
+- Modify `weak-associations.yaml` and rerun the command